Explicit Context Reasoning with Supervision for Visual Tracking: Method

 \section{Method}

 In this section, we will provide a detailed explanation of the proposed RSTrack.
 First, we present a brief overview of the overall framework.
-Then, we describe each module of the whole framework.
-Finally, we introduce the training and inference pipelines.
+Then, we describe each module in detail to explain its roles and interactions.
+Finally, we introduce the training and inference pipelines to outline the complete workflow.